lucasaugustus/oeis/README.md

 # oeis
-Code for my contributions to the OEIS
+Code for my contributions to the OEIS.